How to calculate your room modes so that you will better understand the overall color of your space

 There is Open Enrollment for this program.
 It is one-on-one, so as long as we have space and your schedule aligns with our course availability, you can start as soon as you enroll.

-Not all.
+Not at all.
 Some of our students are absolute beginners.
 These students tend to do very well in our program because they haven’t picked up a lot of bad audio engineering habits.

 The majority of our students are adult learners (18+).
 However, we have trained younger students, as well.
 Any student who is younger than 18 years of age will have to be enrolled by a parent or legal guardian.